kitsunekyo/openbim-ifc-playground/readme.md

 ### Install dependencies and start the web app

-Use npm to ensure you use the correct package versions.
+Use npm to ensure you're using the correct package versions.

 ```bash
 # install dependencies